ankane/kms_encrypted/README.md

 1. Leaves you to manage the security of your keys
 2. Doesn’t provide a great audit trail to see how data has been accessed
+3. Doesn’t have an easy way to rotate your keys

-KMS addresses both issues and it’s easy to use them together.
+KMS addresses all of these issues and it’s easy to use them together.

 **Note:** This has not been battle-tested in a production environment, so use with caution